How we test air purifiers

 How well does each air purifier remove common household allergens – dust, pollen and smoke particles – from the air?

-We use CADR to compare between air purifiers because it is an internationally recognised test standard.
+We base our tests on CADR because it is an internationally recognised test standard.
 Dust, pollen and smoke are common household allergens and represent a range of particle sizes.

-Some air purifiers do fantastically well in our CADR tests, while others really struggle - meaning they'll trap far fewer particles than a good air purifier will in the same amount of time.
+Some air purifiers do fantastically well in our CADR tests, while others really struggle – meaning they'll trap far fewer particles, and produce far less clean air, than a good air purifier will in the same amount of time.

 How noisy is the air purifier on full and low power?

-We test models on their highest and lowest settings so you’ll know which ones are the least likely to disturb you.
+We test air purifiers on both their highest and lowest settings, so we can tell you which ones are most likely to annoy you.